sandypiropo/sandypiropo/README.md

 <div>

-- Currently, I am a student of systems analysis and development.
+- Hello There!
+Currently, I am a student of systems analysis and development.
 - I'm learning python and improving my knowledge in Javascript, HTML5 and CSS3.